I was the Insect Division Collection Manager at the UMMZ from 1981-2017.

 In the area of Bioinformatics, I have participated in several iDigBio workshops, and have presented on topics of specimen imaging and digital archiving of collection-related materials.

 I have served on several Michigan DNR committees to review threatened and endangered species.
 I have been a member of the Michigan Entomological Society since 1981, served as president twice, and was editor of the Great Lakes Entomologist for 10 years.
-I currently serve as the MES wbmaster.
+I am now an honorary life member, and I currently serve as the MES webmaster.

-Michigan Odonotes is the blog I maintain on my activities with Michigan Odonata and anything related that's happening at the UMMZ.
+Michigan Odonotes is the sometimes occasional blog I maintain on my activities with Michigan Odonata.

 See my publications on Research Gate.